Why Capernaum was Our Favorite City to Visit in Israel

 Looking over the ruins towards the Greek Orthodox Church of the Seven Apostles.

-Side note: we did not get to go over and visit the Greek Orthodox Church, but if you have a chance, go see it.
 The art in the domes is stunning.
 You can see pictures of that here.
-According to the Jewish Virtual Library, it is called the Church of the Seven Apostles because this is where Jesus appeared to seven of his disciples on the sea.
+According to the Jewish Virtual Library, it is named the Church of the Seven Apostles because this is where Jesus appeared to seven of his disciples on the sea.

 This is the synagogue built in the fourth century AD.

 Our tour guide explained many things, yet I cannot remember much of what he said.
-I was all in a nerd tizzy about these ruins.
-I wanted to stand and stare at them.
+I was all in a nerd tizzy about these ruins, so I wanted to stand and stare at them.
 Then I wanted to climb the guard rail and touch and study every single wall.
 Hmmm… I seem to have a little Caleb in me (my adventurous son who MUST touch everything).
 I am not even kidding that I was silently forcing myself to stay with the group.

 There are even artifacts, like jugs!!